florianholzapfel/node-kayako/README.md

 # node-kayako
 [![NPM version](https://badge.fury.io/js/node-kayako.png)](http://badge.fury.io/js/node-kayako) [![Dependency Status](https://david-dm.org/florianholzapfel/node-kayako.png)](https://david-dm.org/florianholzapfel/node-kayako)

-As the name already implies, this project implements the API for [Kayako] [1], a helpdesk system.
+As the name already implies, this project implements the API for [Kayako](http://www.kayako.com), a helpdesk system.

 The implementation currently only allows to retrieve data from Kayako.
 Updating records will be implemented in the future.